ga4gh/vrs/schema/vrs/def/SequenceReference.rst

       -
       - {'$ref': '#/$defs/sequenceString'}
       - 0..1
-      - A :ref:`SequenceString` that is a literal representation of the referenced sequence.
+      - A :ref:`sequenceString` that is a literal representation of the referenced sequence.
    *  - moleculeType
       -
       - string